zoltantoth0409/liferay-portal/readme/ADVANCED_JAVADOC_GUIDELINES.markdown

 /**
  * ...
  * @param  andSearch whether every field must match its keywords, or just
  *         one field.
-For example, &quot;users with the first name 'bob' and
+For example, "users with the first name 'bob' and last
- *         last name 'smith'&quot; vs &quot;users with the first name 'bob'
+ *         name 'smith'" vs "users with the first name 'bob' or the last name
- *         or the last name 'smith'&quot;.
+ *         'smith'".
  * ...
  */
 public List<User> search( ... , String firstName, String middleName, … , boolean andSearch, ... )